In this article, you’ll find answers to questions like:

 But such is life with a toddler, right?
 Actually, it doesn’t have to be this way, says Dr. T. Berry Brazelton, a world-renowned pediatrician and Professor of Pediatrics Emeritus at Harvard Medical School.

-“Children have tantrums as a way to gain control, to get what they want,” explains Dr. Brazelton.
+“Children have tantrums as a way to gain control, to get what they want,” Dr. Brazelton says.
 “All children go through this at least once, but it can actually be curbed quite well after that initial tantrum.”

 Ann C. Stadtler, a nurse who has worked closely with Dr. Brazelton, explains further.